hbedros/data622-assignment4/research-paper.md

     return float(val)
 ```

-This careful preprocessing ensured our data was ready for the sophisticated analysis that followed.
+This preprocessing ensured our data was ready for the analysis that followed.

 ## Our Analytical Approach
-We approached our analysis in two phases, employing both traditional machine learning techniques and advanced methods to gain comprehensive insights from our data.
+We approached our analysis in two phases, employing both traditional machine learning techniques (materials from week 1 - 10) and advanced methods (materials from week 10 - 15) to gain comprehensive insights from our data.

 ### Implementation Details

-Our analysis involved careful implementation of various machine learning techniques.
+Our analysis involved implementation of various machine learning techniques.
 Here's how we approached each phase:

 #### Data Processing Pipeline
 We created a robust preprocessing pipeline using scikit-learn: